-There are over 350 known parrot species, all of which come in various shapes and sizes.
-Some are big, while others have a smaller stature.
-This is what makes them such fascinating creatures.
+There are over 350 known parrot species, all of which are different sizes.
+Some are small, while others have a much larger physical stature.

-As already mentioned, the world’s largest parrot is the hyacinth macaw.
-Characterized by its vivid blue feathers, the hyacinth macaw reaches 40 inches in length from its head to its tail, with a wingspan of 4 feet.
-It weighs between 2.6-3.7 lbs.
+The world’s largest parrot is the hyacinth macaw, which is characterized by vivid blue feathers.
+They’re 40 inches long from head to tail, have a wingspan of 4 feet, and weigh 2.6-3.7 lbs.

 The hyacinth macaw can be found in central and eastern South America.
-In the wild, it lives in palm swamps and woodland, preferring to avoid dense forests.
+In the wild, they live in palm swamps and woodland, preferring to avoid dense forests.

-Today, the hyacinth macaw is rare after being ruthlessly hunted by indigenous tribes for its meat and feathers.
-Thankfully, it’s now protected by international law, which prohibits the trade of parrots.
-Brazil and Paraguay also have laws in place to protect the parrot.
+Unfortunately, hyacinth macaws are rare due to being hunted by indigenous tribes for their meat and feathers.
+They’re now protected by international law, which prohibits the trade of parrots.

 Other Large Parrot Species

 Hyacinth macaws are usually too large to be kept as pets.
 While they’re beautiful, they’re best left in the wild or kept in zoos that offer them specialized care and attention.

 Here are some other big parrot types that are more suitable for captivity: